 Soil Organic Carbon plays a crucial role in the fight against climate change.

-However, at the same time, land use changes and agriculture are major sources of greenhouse gas emissions.
-Land use changes account for more than 10% of the global greenhouse gas emissions and mainly refer to drainage of peatland and transforming forests into arable lands.
+However, at the same time, land-use changes and agriculture are major sources of greenhouse gas emissions.
+Land-use changes account for more than 10% of the global greenhouse gas emissions and mainly refer to drainage of peatland and transforming forests into arable lands.
 Agriculture also accounts for more than 10% of the global GHG emission mainly through emissions from livestock and fertilizer application.
-Hence, the paradoxical situation of climate change and soil is that soil is both a source and a solution for climate change.
+Hence, the paradoxical situation of climate change and the soil is that soil is both a source and a solution for climate change.

-Realising the soils’ potential to combat climate change demands for innovations that decrease emissions from soils and sequester carbon at the same time, whilst respecting the numerous and complex soil processes.
-To understand the net effect of these innovations careful monitoring and therefore SOC measurementsare essential.
+Realizing the soils’ potential to combat climate change demands innovations that decrease emissions from soils and sequester carbon at the same time, whilst respecting the numerous and complex soil processes.
+To understand the net effect of these innovations careful monitoring and therefore SOC measurements are essential.